 Make an appointment with your doctor if you frequently experience symptoms of reflux, or if you're losing weight without trying.

-If you've been diagnosed with gastroesophageal reflux disease (GERD) but aren't getting adequate relief from your medications, call your doctor.
+If you've been diagnosed with GERD but aren't getting adequate relief from your medications, call your doctor.
 You may need additional treatment for bile reflux.

 Bile is a greenish-yellow fluid that is essential for digesting fats and for eliminating worn-out red blood cells and certain toxins from your body.
 Bile is produced in your liver and stored in your gallbladder.